Creating Step Definition

 You can either select one of the existing step definition files from the suggestion list, or create a new one.

 If you opt to create a new step definition file, specify its name, type (Java or Groovy), and the parent directory.

 IntelliJ IDEA creates a step definition stub in the specified location.

-the editor turns into the template editing mode and displays the first input field highlighted with
+Note that the editor turns into the template editing mode and displays the first input field highlighted with the red frame.

 Type step definition in this frame and press Enter or Tab to complete input and pass to the next input field, where you have to enter your source code.
 After completing input, the caret moves to the end of the suggested step definition, and the editor returns to the regular mode of operation.